vegasjj/exp-net-fundamentals-2025-Q2/projects/week1/linux-firewall-rules/Journal.md

 Modern firewalls must be configured to block all incoming traffic which hasn't been explicitly allowed.

-I proceed to lock down the server by adding a rule to accept incomming ssh traffic (to prevent being  locked out of the server when setting the drop policy):
+I proceed to lock down the server by adding a rule to accept incoming ssh traffic (to prevent being  locked out of the server when setting the drop policy):

 ```sh
 sudo iptables -A INPUT -p tcp --dport 22 -m state --state NEW,ESTABLISHED -j ACCEPT